Foynes: Foynes's role in aviation

 During the late 1930s and early 1940s, land-based planes lacked sufficient flying range for Atlantic crossings.
-Foynes was the last port of call on its eastern shore for seaplanes.
-As a result, Foynes would become one of the biggest civilian airports in Europe during World War II.
+Foynes was the last port of call on the Atlantic's eastern shore.
+Operation of seaplanes made Foynes become one of the biggest civilian airports in Europe during World War II.

 Surveying flights for flying boat operations were made by Charles Lindbergh in 1933 and a terminal was begun in 1935.
 The first transatlantic proving flights were operated on 5 July 1937 with a Pan Am Sikorsky S-42 service from Botwood, Newfoundland on the Bay of Exploits and a BOAC Short Empire service from Foynes with successful transits of twelve and fifteen-and-a-quarter hours respectively.
 Services to New York, Southampton, Montreal, Poole and Lisbon followed, the first non-stop New York service operating on 22 June 1942 in 25 hours 40 minutes.

+Flying boat use diminished fast following the opening in 1942 of Shannon Airport on flat bogland on the northern bank of the Shannon River estuary.
+Foynes flying-boat station closed in 1946.

 While Irish Coffee is claimed to have been invented in San Francisco, it was made popular in that city a decade after it had been first invented at Foynes in 1943 when the Brendan O'Regan's chef and bartender, Joe Sheridan, was asked to make something hot for passengers whose flying boat had turned back due to bad weather.
 O'Regan was Catering Comptroller between 1943-1945 and afterwards held the same position at Shannon Airport where he established the world's first duty-free shop amongst his innovations.

 Foynes Flying Boat Museum

 A full-size replica of a Boeing 314 flying boat.

-Flying boat use started to change following the construction and opening in 1942 of Shannon Airport on flat bogland on the northern bank of the Shannon River estuary.
-Foynes flying-boat station closed in 1946.
-A college for the learning of the Irish language was opened in the former terminal in 1954.
+A college for the learning of the Irish language was opened in the former seaplane terminal in 1954.
 The Port Trustees purchased the building in 1980 and the Foynes Flying Boat Museum leased a portion in 1988.
 The museum contains much memorabilia from that era, including the original radio and weather room, along with its equipment and a full-size replica Boeing 314 flying boat.